-The Construction Engineering and Project Management (CEPM) graduate program integrates the technical skills gained through an engineering education with the competencies attained through the study of business management.
+That’s why the Construction Engineering and Project Management (CEPM) graduate program integrates the technical skills gained through an engineering education with the competencies gained by studying business management.
 The result is a graduate degree that equips leaders with the ability to change and improve the capital projects industry.

-CEPM Students have the opportunity to work on a variety of concepts during their time here through coursework and the opportunity to directly interact with industry professionals in hands-on research such as:
+CEPM students have the opportunity to work on a variety of concepts through coursework and by directly working with industry professionals on hands-on research.
+Students can:

 • Improve the reliability and throughput of projects within complex systems

-• Groundbreaking research on constructability and industry best practices
+• Experience groundbreaking research on constructability and industry best practices

 • Quantify ways to improve mega-projects both domestically and on an international field